GioF71/upmpdcli-plugins/src/mediaserver/cdplugins/subsonic/config.md

 logwithtimestamp|Adds a timestamp to log entries|True
-maxrandomsonglistsize|Max number of random songs to display|250 setalbumartistrolealbumartist|Enable set the role 'albumartist' in album|False allowsongdidlalbumartist|Allow to add DIDL fragment for album artist in song|True
+maxrandomsonglistsize|Max number of random songs to display|250 setalbumartistrolealbumartist|Enable set the role 'albumartist' in album|False allowsongdidlalbumartist|Allow to add DIDL fragment for album artist in song|False